 Upon reading the footnotes of this particular BLM document, there seems to be quite a few ambiguous statements made, confusing at best.
 “When a census for an HMA was not conducted in FY06, an increase of 20 percent was added to the last inventory number to allow for the 2006 foal crop,” So they say.

 If this exemplifies the report process within making roundup decisions on a domestic level, then this is a flawed process, no let’s be honest, it is simply craziness!
-One can make the argument within the Pokegama HMA, that there is quite a bit of difference between 13 and 72 horses, especially in foal rates, culling of herds by the locals, BLM sales and adoptions, and general attrition from the horse herds in the HMA.
-The 20% also is incorrect, as the present count taken the last two weeks, two years later, demonstrates this to be beyond a doubt, FALSE.
+One can make the argument within the Pokegama HMA, that there is quite a bit of difference between 13 and 72 horses, or even a questionable cross-over rate of in excess of 450 within the district, especially in foal rates, culling of Bands by the locals, BLM sales and adoptions (i.e. both legal and illegal), and general attrition from the horse bands accumulatively in the HMA.
+The 20% birth rate increase, across the board, also is incorrect and makes no sense what so ever, as the present count taken the last two weeks, two years later, demonstrates this to be beyond a doubt, ALL FALSE.

-If these herds were undercounted, then the decision for growth would be made.
+If these herds were undercounted, then the decision for growth would be made, in particular for viability as well as healthy Ecology reasons.
 Oddly, the BLM over-counts and the decision for crude roundups and trucking to the slaughter plants takes place at night.
 Their management budgets also grow larger.
 It is obvious the dishonesty portrayed here is motivated by money and land use, rather than any truth or reality toward a Wild Horse Herd Management principle or ideology.